pathwar/pathwar.net/README.md

 Plus, you need to explain how you got the passphrase and it won't be possible since it's a script that did the work for you :)

+## Validation message ?

+For the school contests, you need to give a validation message that we will use to accept/refuse your validations.
+Plus, a cool explanation may gives you some bonus points.

+We accept messages in english, french and we love to have attached code

 ## I don't have any kekos left

 Send us an email and we'll see what we can do.